MikhailStartsev/sp_tool/README.md

 The rest of the distribution mainly consists of the following files:
   - arff_helper.py - a set of tools to handle the ARFF file format with certain additions to support various recording attributes, such as the physical dimensions of the monitor during recording.
   - saccade_detector.py, blink_detector.py, fixation_detector.py and sp_detector.py, which perform the actual eye movement classification. sp_detection.py contains the actual SP-DBSCAN implementation.
-It supports one extra mode of operation compared to regular DBSCAN (in class DBSCANWithMinObservers): setting a threshold for the number of different observers withing the neighbourhood (instead of specifying a threshold for the number of different points).
+It supports one extra mode of operation compared to regular DBSCAN (in class DBSCANWithMinObservers): setting a threshold for the number of different observers within the neighbourhood (instead of specifying a threshold for the number of different points).
   - evaluate.py - comparing the output of the algorithm (.arff files with an EYE_MOVEMENT_TYPE field in each) with the hand-labelled ground truth (in the format of the output of the tool in [2])
   - recording_processor.py - a set of methods to load the recording data and its preprocessing.
-  - examples/ - a folder with various use-cases for this tool, including converting data produced by EyeLink or SMI eye trackers to ARFF format and valuating on the GazeCom hand-labelled ground truth [4] labels.
+  - examples/ - a folder with various use-cases for this tool, including converting data produced by EyeLink or SMI eye trackers to ARFF format and evaluating on the GazeCom hand-labelled ground truth [4] labels.

 # IV.
 LICENSE